Calaveras County Probate — What Heirs Need to Know

 Calaveras County local rules and procedures

-Limited Friday probate calendar.
+Strict Friday probate calendar with hard cap.
 Under Local Rule 7.3, probate petitions and motions are heard on Fridays at 10:00 a.m. in Department 2.
-Each matter is limited to ten (10) minutes, and a maximum of eight (8) matters will be placed on any Friday's calendar.
-If the maximum is reached, the court will reschedule the hearing.
-Parties may submit matters on the filed documents without appearance if designated by cover letter or clear notation on the notice of hearing.
+Each matter is routinely limited to ten minutes, and a maximum of eight matters will be placed on any Friday's calendar.
+Once the cap is reached, the court reschedules to the next available Friday.
+Parties may submit matters solely on the filed documents without appearing if so designated by a cover letter or clear notation on the notice of hearing.

-Minor's compromise requirements.
-Rule 7.2.2 imposes detailed requirements for compromise of claims involving minors, including a brief statement of facts establishing liability, medical treatment summary with physician's report, itemized medical expenses, and a declaration addressing attorney fee reasonableness.
-Absent unusual circumstances, attorney fees should not exceed 25% of the settlement amount before trial assignment.
+Minor's compromise: 25% attorney fee cap.
+Local Rule 7.2.2 imposes detailed requirements for compromise of a minor's or incompetent's claim, including a brief statement of facts establishing liability, a physician's report on the minor's current condition and prognosis, itemized medical expenses, and a declaration addressing attorney fee reasonableness.
+Absent unusual circumstances, attorney fees should not exceed 25% of the settlement if settlement occurs before trial assignment.

 Calaveras County probate timeline